fungos/blog/content/cr-simple-c-hot-reload.md

 Before implementing `cr.h`, I read everything I could find about how people deal with this and what the most frequent problems and issues.
 I will try to explain how my implementation differ from others and how I've solved some of the more common issues.

-The core of the system is really basic and do not differ from most of the home grown solutions.
+The core of the system is really basic and does not differ from most of the home grown solutions.
 The idea is to split the code into a thin host application executable and the core of the program into a dynamically loadable binary (shared object or dll) guest.

 The less the host needs to know the better and easier it becomes.
 Ideally it should just be able to load the binary, monitor for new updates, unload the current one saving any required state then loading the new up-to-date binary and passing over the saved state, repeating the process until terminated by the user.